-Letter of Agreement between City of Tacoma And Teamsters, Local 313 Supplemental Pension Contributions Revised :, 2019
+Letter of Agreement between City of Tacoma And Teamsters, Local 313

+Supplemental Pension Contributions Revised: , 2022

-This Letter of Agreement is between the City of Tacoma and Teamsters, Local 313.
-This Letter supersedes the previous Letters of Agreement pertaining to Supplemental Pension Contributions between the parties.
+This Letter of Agreement is between the City of Tacoma and Teamsters, Local 313 (collectively, the "Parties").
+This Letter supersedes all previous Letters of Agreement pertaining to Supplemental Pension Contributions to the Western Conference of Teamsters Pension Trust ("WCTPT") between the Parties.